SciTools/iris/docs/iris/src/further_topics/metadata.rst

 As discussed in :ref:`compare like`, it only makes sense to determine the ``difference`` between **similar** metadata class instances.
-However, note that the :ref:`exception to the rule <exception rule>` still applies here i.e., support is provided between :class:`~iris.common.CoordMetadata` and :class:`~iris.common.DimCoordMetadata` metadata classes.
+However, note that the :ref:`exception to the rule <exception rule>` still applies here i.e., support is provided between :class:`~iris.common.metadata.CoordMetadata` and :class:`~iris.common.metadata.DimCoordMetadata` metadata classes.

 For example, given the following :class:`~iris.coords.AuxCoord` and :class:`~iris.coords.DimCoord`,